-The Anti-Social Behaviour Crime and Policing Act in 2014 has provided the victims of Anti-social behaviour with several measures which can be implemented by the Council, Police and Housing Providers to address the behaviour of perpetrators.
+The Anti-Social Behaviour Crime and Policing Act in 2014 has provided the victims of anti-social behaviour with several measures which can be implemented by the council, police and housing providers to address the behaviour of perpetrators.
 It also provides the victims with the opportunity to invoke a Community Trigger where they feel that agencies are not dealing with their complaints of ASB.

 Strengthened guidance was published in 2020 concerning community triggers.
 The strengthened guidance builds on previous updates to make sure there is a greater focus on the impact of anti-social behaviour on victims.
 It provides greater clarity on the process of the Anti-Social Behaviour Case Review, highlighting that relevant bodies should always consider inviting the victim or, if more appropriate, their representative to case review meetings to help the panel understand their perspective.
 It also explains that local areas can have independent chairs at review meetings to provide an external view on the case.

-The updated guidance stresses that victims must be front and centre of the approach police and local agencies take when tackling anti-social behaviour.
+The updated guidance stresses that victims must be front, and centre of the approach police and local agencies take when tackling anti-social behaviour.

-The Council issued Community Protection Warnings and Notices throughout the year covering a range of antisocial activities including street begging.
-Plans were also developed to recruit an in-house team of Enforcement Officers who would work across the Borough to provide help and advice to reduce ani-social behaviour, with the ability to fine persistent offenders.
-The recruitment of this team began in 2020/21 and it is envisaged that they will be in place by the end of June 2021.
+Fylde Council issued Community Protection Warnings and Notices throughout the year covering a range of antisocial activities including street begging.
+The Council employs an in-house team of Enforcement Officers who work across the Borough to provide help and advice to reduce ani-social behaviour, with the ability to fine persistent offenders.
+Their role includes work on the restrictions that are in force under Public Space Protection Orders relating to the control of dogs and the use of barbecues, in certain locations.
+The team's work is supplemented by outside staff in the Summer.